 "This ill-conceived change in our cargo preference laws would literally ship American jobs overseas," said Rahall.
 "The SEAS Act provides a sensible solution to correct this flaw in the surface transportation bill.
 It is a job-protecting measure that merits smooth sailing through Congressional consideration and enactment."

-"The SEAS Act will undo a short-sighted provision that dealt a huge blow to job creation at a time when the maritime industry is already hurting," said Larsen.
+"The SEAS Act will undo a short-sighted provision that dealt a huge blow to job creation at a time when the maritime industry is already hurting," Larsen said.
 "Congress should be doing everything it can to create jobs.
 The SEAS Act will reverse this backward step that could cost our mariners thousands of jobs.
 I am committed to working with my colleagues to undo this short-sighted provision and protect these important jobs."